FaeBurns/CosmodInjector/Readme.md

-# Cosmoteer Mod Injector
+# Cosmoteer Mod Injector (Cosmod)

 ## Installation
-1. Download the zip file from the [Releases](https://github.com/FaeBurns/CosmoteerModInjector/Releases) tab.
+1. Download the zip file from the [Releases](https://github.com/FaeBurns/CosmodInjector/Releases) tab.
 2. Unzip it anywhere except for the game's `Bin` folder.
 3. Run `Configurator.exe` or manually edit `game.txt` to point to the game's `Bin` folder.
 4. Run `CosmoteerModInjector.exe` and the game will launch with C# mod support.

 ## What is this?
-Cosmoteer Mod Injector (CMI) is a C# mod launcher/injector for the game [Cosmoteer](https://cosmoteer.net/).
+Cosmoteer Mod Injector (Cosmod) (CMI) is a C# mod launcher/injector for the game [Cosmoteer](https://cosmoteer.net/).

 ### Doesn't this already exist?
-Sort of.
-[EML](https://github.com/C0dingschmuser/EnhancedModLoader) exists but it loads too late to allow for things like custom `PartComponent` objects. <br/>
-This program also uses [Harmony](https://github.com/pardeike/Harmony) to skip some checks that would further prevent such objects. <br/>
-I haven't tested it but I don't think this loader is compatible with EML.
-It is however very simple to update any EML mods to work with CMI.
+[EML](https://github.com/C0dingschmuser/EnhancedModLoader) as another C# mod loader for cosmoteer however it loads too late to allow for custom `PartComponent` types to be detected, meaning mods could not make use of them.
+CMI allows for the use of such components by loading the C# libraries right before the relevant mod is loaded.

 ## How do I use mods?
 Simply install a mod manually or from the steam workshop and CMI will automatically load any compatible C# components if they are present. <br/>